gubatron/frostwire-desktop/README.txt

 Must build problems are usually solved by having those environment variables set correctly.
 If you are a Windows or Mac user the process is fairly similar.

+2. Try having the latest JDK available (OpenJDK or Sun's JDK should do it - As of this document it can be built using Java 1.7)

+3. ant

+4. Mercurial to clone, check out the project to your machine.

 We recommend using Eclipse as your development environment.